 Monetize Your Channel: Once you meet YouTube’s eligibility requirements (1,000 subscribers and 4,000 watch hours in the past 12 months), you can apply for the YouTube Partner Program.
 This allows you to earn money through ads displayed on your videos.

-Creating Videos with ariel footage: If you have high-quality drone footage you can make a drone channel or you can use the footage as B-Roll in your youtube video.
-If you are in the USA you can not use drone footage on your youtube channel unless you have a commerical Pilot license or risk going to jail and fines.
+Creating Videos with Ariel footage: If you have high-quality drone footage you can make a drone channel or you can use the footage as B-Roll in your YouTube video.
+If you are in the USA you can not use drone footage on your YouTube channel unless you have a commercial Pilot license or risk going to jail and fined.
 Find out more about permits and regulations below.

 Sponsorships and Partnerships: As your YouTube channel grows, you may attract businesses interested in sponsoring your videos or partnering with you.
 This could involve showcasing a product or service in your video in exchange for payment.